 Some of our Key Stage 3 students require additional support with literacy skills.
-These students have their Humanities lessons (Religious Studies, History and Geography) delivered by one teacher, Mrs Lawrence, and all lessons have a literacy focus.
+These students have their Humanities lessons (Religious Studies, History and Geography) delivered with a strong literacy focus.

 To avoid confusion, we study only RS in Term 1, History in Term 2 and Geography in Term 3.
 Because we spend additional time on the development of functional literacy skills, we do not cover the entire curriculum in these Humanities subjects.
 Every student has a target in Religious Studies, History and Geography and has an assessment near the beginning of each term and another near the end.
 The following are topics covered:

 Religious Studies: Does it make sense to believe in God?

 History: The impact of the Romans on the UK.
 1066